inasafe/inasafe-doc/docs/source/user-docs/install.rst

 1. Locate the directory
    :file:`C:\\Users\\<your username>\\.qgis2\\python\\plugins`.

-2. Extract the plugin which you downloaded here.
-It should be available as :file:`C:\\Users\\<your username>\\.qgis2\\python\\plugins\\inasafe\\`.
+2. Extract the plugin which you downloaded in this directory.
+It should be available as
+   :file:`C:\\Users\\<your username>\\.qgis2\\python\\plugins\\inasafe\\`.

 OS X and Linux users must follow the same procedure but with the appropriate